michaelhenry/Localizr/README.md

 # Localizr
 [wip] Locale files generator. because I hate updating locale files manually.
+It's prone to error because not all developers understand all those words.
+So give the Translator an access to a page where they can input those translations and developers will just do their job by fetching it automatically.

 ## Format